 There is also a time limit which applies to any personal injury claim.
 You have three years from the day of your accident, or the date your injury developed, in order to make a claim.
 Should you be outside of this time frame, it is unlikely that your case will be heard.
 If the victim of the accident is a child, then you can claim for them, but the three-year time period does not start until the child’s 18thbirthday.

 In order for claims against the local council for personal injury to be successful, you have to have suffered a physical injury as a result of a drain or manhole cover accident.
 Suffering psychological or emotional trauma is not enough grounds to sue the council.
 If you were to have suffered an injury, it is important to get a thorough medical examination as quickly as possible in order to be able to prove your injury.
-Accident Claims UK can organise a medical examination with a local medical professional for you.
+Accident Claims UK can organise medical attention from a local medical professional for you.

 Where appropriate, you should get any photographs of your injury as evidence for your claim towards the council.
 You should also try and get photos of the scene of the incident too so that you can prove the condition and circumstances surrounding your accident.
 Use rulers or perhaps some other implements of measurement to give scale.
 If you don’t manage to do this at the time, we will gather evidence on your behalf, but it is possible that any faulty pavement, drain or manhole cover is repaired by the council after your accident.